heny3278/Cheetah/README.md

 </br>
 Set up the .NET Core environment.
 </br>
-Configure the connection string for your SQL Server database accordingly in the server-side application.
+Configure the connection string for your SQL Server database accordingly.
 </br>
 Update the database by executing the command in the Package Manager Console update-database